 The most common signs of discomfort include vocalizations when touched in a painful place.
 Pups whimper, whine, cry, or yelp.
 They may flinch, avoid contact, hold up an injured leg or limp and beg for attention.

 Some painful pets pace, become agitated and can’t get comfortable pant or drool, or refuse to eat.
 A puppy with a painful abdomen from a blockage due to a swallowed object often assumes a "hunched" position, but this also can be a sign of a painful back injury.
-When your puppy has a hurt eye, she'll squint or the eyes will water.
+When dealing with a hurt puppy eye, she'll squint or her eyes will water.
 Earaches may cause the puppy to tilt her head to the hurting side, or rub her ear against the furniture or ground.
 And when something on the inside of the puppy aches--such as a bone bruise, fracture, or even cancerous growth--the puppy may lick that area in an effort to relieve the pain.

 Kinds of Pain